 The Seder plate is the focal point of the proceedings on the first (two) night(s) of Passover.
 Whether it is an ornate silver dish or a humble napkin, it bears the ceremonial foods around which the Seder is based: matzah, the zeroa (shankbone), egg, bitter herbs, charoset paste and karpas vegetable.

 Preparing these items requires some time.
 It is best to prepare all the Seder foods before the onset of the holiday, in order to avoid halachic questions.

 The special foods we eat on Passover are also food for thought.
 Every item on the Seder plate abounds in meaning and allusion.
 Here you will learn the descriptions of each of the foods, the reason why it is included, the method of preparing it, and its role in the Seder meal.

 Three matzot are placed on top of each other on a plate or napkin, and then covered.
-(Some also have the custom to separate the matzot from each other with interleaved plates, napkins, or the like.)
+(Some also have the custom to separate the matzot from each other with interleaved plates, napkins or the like.)

-The matzot are symbolic of the three castes of Jews: Priests, Levites, and Israelites.
+We have three matzot, so that we can break one (as a slave would), and still have two whole matzot over which to recite the Hamotzi blessing (as required on Shabbat and holidays).
+The matzot are symbolic of the three groups of Jews: Priests, Levites and Israelites.
 They also commemorate the three measures of fine flour that Abraham told Sarah to bake into matzah when they were visited by the three angels (Genesis 18:6).

 On a cloth or plate placed above the three matzot, we place the following items:

-A piece of roasted meat represents the lamb that was the special Paschal sacrifice on the eve of the exodus from Egypt, and annually, on the afternoon before Passover, in the Holy Temple.
+A piece of roasted meat represents the lamb that was the special paschal sacrifice on the eve of the exodus from Egypt, and annually on the afternoon before Passover in the Holy Temple.